 Paul Mason's books require the player to take an incredibly narrow, specific path, but also tend to have the most complex stories, featuring actual plot twists.
 To make up for the restriction, he often includes a few mediocre endings and hollow victories in addition to the optimum ending and failures.

-American Steve Jackson (see Name's the Same above) stands in direct contrast to Mason.
+American Steve Jackson (see Name's The Same in the Trivia section) stands in direct contrast to Mason.
 His books feature non-linear stories that give the reader multiple paths to success and multiple good endings.
 Like Mason, he allows the reader to revisit locations.

 Dave Morris and Jamie Thomson collaborated on Keep of the Lich Lord.
 The book features optional miniquests, a heavy sense of atmosphere, passwords, multiple (optional) weapon upgrades, and more-expressive-than-usual supporting characters.
 All five staples are prominently featured in their own series, The Fabled Lands.